Efficient Detection of Communities with Significant Overlaps in Networks: Partial Community Merger Algorithm: Partial Community Merger Algorithm

 Our method thus consists of three steps: \begin{enumerate} \item Find the partial communities in the ego network of each of the vertices.

 \item Merge partial communities that are parts of the same community to reconstruct complete communities.

 \item Clean the merged communities to sift out real communities. \end{enumerate} For easy reference, we call the method Partial Community Merger Algorithm or PCMA in short.
-It is a general approach.
-It can be implemented in different ways.
 For Step 1, many existing algorithms are available and we use the one proposed by Ball \textit{et al.} \cite{Ball:2011wz}, with details given in Appendix~\ref{sec:appendix_1}.
 The new elements are Step 2 and Step 3.
 Below, we introduce our implementation of Steps 2 and 3 in detail.